 When to Use Past vs Passed: Definitions and Examples

-The word past can be used as a noun, adjective, adverb, or preposition.
+The word past can be used in a sentence as a noun, adjective, adverb, or preposition.
 It generally refers to something that happened before now or something that has already gone by.
+Let’s talk about its function in more detail.

-When used as a noun, past refers to a previous time or events that have already happened.
+When word past is used as a noun in the sentence, it refers to a previous time or events that have already happened.

 • We should learn from the past and not repeat our mistakes.